telliott99/MyUnix/unix3-permissions.rst

 These mean that I can type a shorthand version for the long commands on the right-hand side.
 You can do this for basically any command or series of commands (try to make sure that the alias doesn't already have a meaning before you define it).

-For example, every time I ``make`` the html for this book, after that I do ``oh`` and it launches the browser so I can my results immediately.
+For example, every time I ``make`` the html for this book, after that I do ``oh`` and it launches the browser so I can see my results immediately.
 That's pretty cool.
 I do ``make`` frequently so I can visualize the effect of the changes on the page in the browser.